roneilla/AR-Experiments/README.md

 # AR-Experiments

-### Created in for Sheridan College's Centre for Student Success
+### Created for Sheridan College's Centre for Student Success

 For more information, view: